TITLE 77: PUBLIC HEALTH

 4) Seeking advice concerning preservation of a potential crime scene.

-g) Nothing in this Section relieves a mandates reporter from the responsibility of making a report to an agency designated to receive such reports under the Elder Abuse and Neglect Act or to the Department.
+h) Nothing in this Section relieves a mandated reporter from the responsibility of making a report to an agency designated to receive reports under the Adult Protective Services Act [320 ILCS 20] or to the Department.